Dear IPC Members:

 TRADE AND SUPPLY CHAIN

-IPC Releases European Silicon-to-Systems Report: new report from IPC says the recently enacted European Chips Act is a welcomed step, but “the near singular focus” on the semiconductor industry “has obscured critically important segments of the electronics ecosystem,” specifically printed circuit boards (PCB) and electronics assembly (EMS).
+IPC Releases European Silicon-to-Systems Report: A new report from IPC says the recently enacted European Chips Act is a welcomed step, but “the near singular focus” on the semiconductor industry “has obscured critically important segments of the electronics ecosystem,” specifically printed circuit boards (PCB) and electronics assembly (EMS).
 Over the last 20 years, the European PCB sector experienced a steep decline, the report says.
 The EMS sector has experienced “solid” growth, but total demand is met mostly by imports.
 The report comes as part of IPC’s ongoing dialogue with the European Commission about a “silicon-to-systems" approach.
 IPC Contact: Alison James.

 UPCOMING EVENTS